Ram-N/weatherData/ttd.md

 Priority | Feature
 ---------|------
-  High |  getAirportCode()
-  Med  |  Get a whole year's worth of data easily
-  Med  |  getAnnualTemp("SEA", 2013)
+  High  |  Get a whole year's worth of data easily High |  getAnnualTemp("SEA", 2013)
-  Med  |  Get System.Time for how long something takes Med  |  getMax for a day
+  Med  |  Get System.Time for how long something takes Med  |  getMax for each day
-  Med  |  getMinTemp for a day
+  Med  |  getMinTemp for each day
  Low  |   summarize by Hour
  Low | getTempForDateAndHour(station, date, hour)
  Low | Plotting for data obtained
+ Low | get daily mean temperatures

  Other Things to Do
  ------------------